 Is Customer Service the Same as Customer Experience?

-As we celebrate Customer Service Week 2023, let’s revisit one of the most common questions that anyone working with customer service asks: is customer experience (CX) the same thing as customer service (CS)?
+As we celebrate Customer Service Week 2023, let’s revisit one of the most common questions that anyone working with customer service asks: Is customer experience (CX) the same thing as customer service (CS)?

 Many business commentators use these terms interchangeably, making it easy to confuse them.
 Although customer service and customer experience are crucially important for any company that wants satisfied customers, they are different.